pabloviquez/til/adobe/aep/IdentityStrategy.md

 An identity strategy should answer the following questions:
 - What makes a profile unique?
-- How can I identify a pro◊file and which identifiers have priority?
+- How can I identify a profile and which identifiers have priority?
 - What rules does my graph identity follow?
 - How are my schemas structured and how do they relate to each other?